 - have access to a PC computer with a stable Internet connection

 - are able to dedicate 40-50 hours per week for full-time studies

-The practicum may be arranged in or close to the student's community.
-The student's practicum schedule will follow the preceptor's schedule and may include day, evening, or night shifts any day of the week, including weekends and holidays.
-Students need to work full-time during the practicum and provide their own transportation to the facility.
+Your practicum may be in your community or close by.
+Your schedule may include day, evening, or night shifts any day of the week, including weekends and holidays.
+You will work full-time during the practicum and provide your own transportation to the facility.